ElektroNeo/C-Examples/README.md

 - 007 - Removes multiple spaces, blank lines and tabs or multiple tabs (replace with space).
 - 008 - Reverse input line string and print it.
 - 009 - Divide long lines to two or more lines.
+- 010 - Removes one line, inline and multiline comments in C code.